jomracket/skeletonkey/ReadMe.md

 Nearly all options have a hover-tool-tip which describe uses and functions.

+Refer to the html help included (index.html) for detailed information.

-A quick-start wizard will allow users to get up and running quickly.
+Upon installtion, a quick-start wizard will allow users to get up and running quickly.

 ###########################################

-Source files are ".ahk" and included is the deployment tool:

-SK-Deploy.ahk

 # Deployment.